-- A. Provide products that comply with requirements of NFPA 70. - B. Provide products that are listed and labeled as complying with UL 1598, where applicable. - C. Provide products listed and classified by testing firm acceptable to the authority having jurisdiction as suitable for the purpose specified and indicated. - D. Unless otherwise indicated, provide complete luminaires including lamp(s) and all sockets, ballasts, reflectors, lenses, housings and other components required to position, energize and protect the lamp and distribute the light. - E. Unless specifically indicated to be excluded, provide all required conduit, boxes, wiring, connectors, hardware, poles, foundations, supports, trims, accessories, etc. as necessary for a complete operating system. - F. Provide products suitable to withstand normal handling, installation, and service without any damage, distortion, corrosion, fading, discoloring, etc. - G. Provide luminaires listed and labeled as suitable for wet locations unless otherwise indicated. - H. LED Luminaires: - 1.
+- A. Provide products that comply with requirements of NFPA 70. - B. Provide products that are listed and labeled as complying with UL 1598, where applicable. - C. Provide products listed, classified, and labeled as suitable for the purpose intended. - D. Unless otherwise indicated, provide complete luminaires including lamp(s) and all sockets, ballasts, reflectors, lenses, housings and other components required to position, energize and protect the lamp and distribute the light. - E. Unless specifically indicated to be excluded, provide all required conduit, boxes, wiring, connectors, hardware, poles, foundations, supports, trims, accessories, etc. as necessary for a complete operating system. - F. Provide products suitable to withstand normal handling, installation, and service without any damage, distortion, corrosion, fading, discoloring, etc. - G. Provide luminaires listed and labeled as suitable for wet locations unless otherwise indicated. - H. LED Luminaires: - 1.
 Components: UL 8750 recognized or listed as applicable. - 2.
 Tested in accordance with IES LM-79 and IES LM-80. - 3.
 LED Estimated Useful Life: Minimum of 50,000 hours at 70 percent lumen maintenance, calculated based on IES LM-80 test data.